AI Trail Analysis

 Safety tips⌄

-- Turn back if weather deteriorates or you're running out of daylight
+- Turn back if weather deteriorates or if you're experiencing fatigue/injury

 - Practice Leave No Trace principles